 Anyway, let’s get into the reviews

-Smith and Roger are the latest player to have a crack at a shellac-based primer.
+Smith and Roger were the next player to have a crack at a shellac-based primer.
 Again, I’m going to use Zinsser BIN as the benchmark.
 Blockade is probably slightly easier to use again and doesn’t clog your brushes us quite as quickly.
 It doesn’t spray as well though.
+Although I have used this paint, I haven’t really used it for prolonged periods, so I can’t comment too much on the performance.
 Blockade is available online at TopDec Brush.

 PS1 – Primer, Sealer, Stain Block Review